Scoreboard & Thoughts

 }

-The blockchain intracted with an internal program using shared memory we could write with the output of the contract
+The blockchain interacted with an internal program using shared memory, to which we could write with the output of the contract

 result = result[:56]